ACCakut/pan-genome-visualization/README.md

 ## Running locally with your own data

 By default, the web app fetches data from `https://data.master.pangenome.org`.
-The data on URL is served by a separate web server, maintained by project developers.
+The data on this address is served by a separate web server, maintained by project developers.
 In this section we describe how to run the app with your own data instead.

 This section assumes that you can already run the app with the default data, as described in the previous section.